Wisdom Teeth Extraction Miami, FL

-You may need a wisdom teeth extraction at some point.
+You may need a wisdom teeth extraction at some point in your life.
 It is rare for a person to have enough room for all of their wisdom teeth, and as a result, they tend to grow in impacted.
-This can be uncomfortable, push your other teeth forward, and create a space for food to become trapped, increasing your risk of infection and decay.
-This is why we often recommend that our Miami, FL patients have their wisdom teeth removed.
-When you schedule an appointment with South Florida Dental Arts, we can examine you, take x-rays, and let you know if and when you should schedule an extraction procedure.
-You can reach us by calling (305) 249-1753.
+This can be uncomfortable, pushing your other teeth forward and creating a space for food to become trapped; it can also increase your risk of infection and decay.
+This is why we often recommend that our patients have their wisdom teeth removed.
+When you schedule an appointment with South Florida Dental Arts, we can examine you, take X-rays, and let you know if and when you should schedule an extraction procedure.
+You can reach us by calling (305) 230-4041.

 What is an extraction?

 This is a dental procedure where your wisdom teeth are removed.
 How they are removed will be based on their current location and whether or not they are impacted.